techidaily/site-games-able/source/_posts/mastering-ps5s-sparkle-the-ultimate-guide.md

 ![How to clean ps5 console dust resevoirs](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/How-to-clean-ps5-console-dust-resevoirs.jpg)

  If you were planning on customizing your PS5, this is the point in the process where you would do so.
-Check out our guide on[how to change your PS5 console covers](https://www.makeuseof.com/change-ps5-covers/) if you would like to know more about that process.
+Check out our guide on [how to change your PS5 console covers](https://www.makeuseof.com/change-ps5-covers/) if you would like to know more about that process.

  To put the cover back on your console, lay it in place and slide the cover to the left.
 You don’t need to add any pressure or push down here.
 The cover should simply slide and click into place.